 The DSSRC may refer individual matters regarding member companies to the DSA Code Administrator, and the DSA Code Administrator may refer matters to the DSSRC if a company’s pattern or practice of complaints is identified.
 The DSA Code Administrator may also serve as a consultative resource.
 Further, the DSSRC Executive Director may recommend amendments to the DSA Code of Ethics.

-The DSSRC will review product claims and income representations by direct selling companies and their salesforce members.
+The DSSRC reviews product claims and income representations by direct selling companies and their salesforce members.

-Yes, it is likely the standards for these core issues will be evaluated using a combination of standards contained in the DSA Code of Ethics and Better Business Bureau Code of Advertising.
-Many of the standards of these Codes are grounded in federal law regarding marketing and advertising.
+Yes, these core issues will be evaluated using a combination of standards contained in the DSA Code of Ethics and industry guidance, such as the DSSRC Guidance on Earnings Claims for the Direct Selling Industry, developed in 2020.
+Many of these standards are grounded in federal law regarding marketing and advertising.

 The company will receive a letter from the DSSRC.